mcdonc/.nixconfig/videos/nixtheplanet/script.rst

 .. image:: nixtheplanet.png

+But once you rebuild sucessfully, the new VM can be contacted via VNC on ``localhost:5900``.
+I use the program KRDC to contact it.
+It can also be contacted via ssh on port 2222.

+Once you contact it, the username and password is ``admin``, ``admin``.

 You can stop the VM via ``sudo systemctl stop macos-ventura``.
 Note that it will be started again on the next reboot or ``nixos-rebuild``.
 But you can disable the service in your config if you don't want it running all the time;